How to deploy fonts using Intune

 App Information

-Provide the Install command, uninstall commandInstall behavior, Device restart behavior.
+Provide the Install command, uninstall commandInstall behavior, and Device restart behavior.
 Click on Next to proceed.

 • Install command: powershell.exe -Executionpolicy Bypass -File .\Installfonts.ps1